When Is the Best Time

 - Laying two eggs – both parents breed and feed

-- Roughly 60 days after hatching, some chicks have already the juvenile plumage and are called "baby blues" due to their new colour.
+- Roughly 60 days after hatching, some chicks have juvenile plumage and are called "baby blues" due to their new colour.

 - Mature after 2-4 years.